Guitar Build Process

 Headstock veneer

-Resaw & mill Blackwood and Huon / Celery Top / Radiata Pine to <2.5mm, laminate
+Resaw & mill Blackwood and Celery-top Pine to <2.5mm, laminate

 Show layer is Blackwood, the pine is to provide a contrast stripe around the outside

-(Aligning the pine layer cross-ply may strengthen the headstock wing joints, however lamination tends to render the piece curved, so I no longer do this)
+Aligning the pine layer cross-ply may strengthen the headstock wing joints, however it also causes three issues:

 If the result has some curvature, moisten, heat and clamp to remove it - this can cause uneven thinning in the drum sander